Copa del Rey: History

-Throughout the history of the competition, there have been 12 actual trophies, which were permanently awarded to clubs for winning the competition either three times in a row or on five separate occasions, and for other special reasons.
+Throughout the history of the competition, there have been 12 actual trophies, which were permanently awarded to clubs for winning the competition either three times in a row or on five occasions, and for other special reasons.
 Thus, five trophies have been permanently awarded to Barcelona, three to Athletic Bilbao and one to Real Madrid (the last Copa de la República in 1936).
 Athletic kept the first trophy as inaugural winners, Sevilla were awarded the Trofeo del Generalísimo after its first edition in 1939 and Atlético Madrid, winners the previous year, were awarded the 11th trophy following the death of Francisco Franco in 1976.

 On 22 December 2010, at an extraordinary general meeting of the Royal Spanish Football Federation, Sevilla requested permission from the Federation to keep the trophy they had won in the 2010 final to commemorate the victory of the Spain national team at the 2010 FIFA World Cup in South Africa.
 A new trophy was made by Madrid jeweler Federico Alegre.
 The trophy, made of silver, weighs 15 kg and is 75 cm tall.
 On 21 April 2011, Real Madrid became the first recipients.
 During the post-game celebrations, the trophy was accidentally dropped by Real Madrid player Sergio Ramos from the top of a double-decker bus, which then ran over it.
 Ten pieces were found by civil servicemen when they recovered it from the ground at Plaza de Cibeles.
 The club received a copy which is displayed at Santiago Bernabéu.

 The new presidency of Luis Rubiales initiated profound restructuring within the Federation.
 These changes impacted competitions organized by the organization, specifically the Copa del Rey and the Supercopa de España.
 Both were reformed with new formats designed to increase competitiveness and attractiveness.
 In the case of the Supercopa, the changes had a reciprocal effect; the Copa champion and runner-up were included alongside the league championship's top two finishers, creating a four-team competition.
 Beginning with the 2019–20 edition, the cup championship introduced a significant change: the designation of a fixed venue for the final; the Estadio de La Cartuja in Seville was chosen to host the final for a four-year period.